StanfordAI4HI/ICLR2019_evaluating_discrete_temporal_structure/README.md

 _ICLR 2019_

 Specifically, this repository reproduces experiments with the new evaluation criteria proposed in the paper.
-The results are reproduced from logged runs of the methods being compared.
+The results are reproduced from logged runs of the methods being compared, since running them from scratch can be very slow.

 #### Usage